-9.4.24 Part B - Dimensional Requirements.
+9.3.24 Part B - Dimensional Requirements.

 The following dimensional requirements apply in Part B:

 - 1. Newly constructed or renovated buildings in an EOD must be thirty-five (35) feet or lower in height unless the original Estate House is greater than thirty-five (35) feet high in which case, newly constructed or renovated additions or any other new Buildings will be limited to the height of the original Estate House, but in no case greater than four (4) stories; - 2.
-Newly constructed Buildings shall be clustered within one hundred (100) feet of the original Estate House unless the developer has a specific goal consistent with the purposes of this By-law that allows for placement of the newly constructed Buildings outside of this area that achieves the cohesive integration of the new Buildings into the whole; - 3.
+Newly constructed Buildings shall be clustered within one hundred (100) feet of the original Estate House unless the developer has a specific goal consistent with the purposes of this Bylaw that allows for placement of the newly constructed Buildings outside of this area that achieves the cohesive integration of the new Buildings into the whole; - 3.
 In no event will new construction within the three-hundred (300) foot buffer be permitted any nearer the property line than the greater of at least one hundred (100) feet or the distance from the property line of the current Building; and - 4.
 A vegetated buffer strip with a minimum depth of fifty (50) feet shall be provided between the Buildings of an EOD and any public or private way provided that the Planning Board may increase the vegetated buffer strip based on factors that shall include, but not be limited to the size and location of the parcel, the character of the neighborhood and the intended use.
 An entry drive, along with a gate house and appropriate signage, may be permitted within the buffer strip.

-9.5 WILLOW STREET OVERLAY DISTRICT (WSOD).
+9.4 WILLOW STREET OVERLAY DISTRICT (WSOD).

-9.5.1 Purpose.
+- 9.4.1 Purpose.
 The general purpose of the Willow St. Overlay District (WSOD) is to encourage planned and orderly development of land within the boundaries of the WSOD.

-These areas are designated for special land use, planning, environmental, and access considerations that warrant careful control of development under a special permit procedure using appropriate standards.
-The specific purposes of the WSOD are the following:

-- 1. To support land uses and activities that will promote economic development in Hamilton, thereby generating substantial increases in net tax revenue from new development and business growth as well as additional local jobs; - 2.
-To allow for the phased development of new uses and activities that are appropriate and desirable for the WSOD, based on planning and market oppoliunities identified in the Hamilton Master Plan; - 3.
-To provide for mitigation of any negative impacts caused by new development, including but not limited to transportation and environmental impacts; - 4.
-To incorporate into the design review and permitting process input from Hamilton's land use boards, nearby residential abutters and citizens; and - 5.
-To improve the aesthetics, vibrancy and quality of life for the neighborhoods that include the downtown business district. - 9.5.2 Location.
-The Willow Street Overlay District shall consist of an area within the Business District, west of the railroad tracks and along Willow Street from Asbury Street, including 203 Willow Street. - 9.5.3 Applicability.
-The WSOD provides for additional uses through a special permit process.
-All underlying uses remain available to property owners.
-If a property owner elects to apply for a special permit to develop in accordance with the WSOD, the provisions of this Section shall apply.
-All underlying zoning district requirements still apply, unless they are superseded by this Section.
-By filing an application for a special permit under this Section, the owner shall be deemed to accept and agree to the terms and provisions set forth herein.
+These areas are designated for special land use, planning, environmental, and access considerations that warrant careful control of development under a Special Permit procedure using appropriate standards.
+The specific purposes of the WSOD are the following: - To support land uses and activities that will promote economic development in Hamilton, thereby generating substantial increases in net tax revenue from new development and business growth as well as additional local jobs; - 2.
+To allow for the phased development of new uses and activities that are appropriate and desirable for the WSOD, based on planning and market opportunities identified in the Hamilton Master Plan; To provide for mitigation of any negative impacts caused by new development, including but not limited to transportation and environmental impacts;

-If the owner elects to proceed under the zoning provisions of the underlying district, the zoning By-laws applicable in the underlying district shall control and the provisions of the Willow Street Overlay District shall not apply.

-- 9.5.4 Permitted Uses.
-In addition to the uses provided in the underlying zoning district, the following additional uses shall be permitted in the WSOD:

-- 1. Athletic facilities;

-- 2. Accessory infrastructure facilities;